 Did you know there are THREE main guitar neck types?
-Understanding the different types of woods used for making guitar necks is important as it influences the feel, aesthetics and the tone of your instrument.
-It is a cool skill to identify how the different tone woods compare against each other.
+Understanding the different types of woods used for making guitar necks is important as it influences the feel, aesthetics, and tone of your instrument!

 What are the different guitar neck types?
 There are THREE main types of Guitar neck and they ALL vary in shape and tonewood.
 These shapes include C shape, U shape and V shape.
-The different types of tone woods that are used primarily for the guitar neck include Rosewood, Mahogany, Maple, Wenge and Koa.
+Which can also come in different types of tonewoods which include (not limited to) Rosewood, Mahogany, Maple, Wenge and Koa.

 In this article, we will go over all the types of guitar neck in detail… Let’s jump right in!

 1. What Is A Guitar Neck?